mmomtchev/ffmpeg/README.md

       console.log('we are done!');
     });

-    // These are the error handlers
-    input.video[0].on('error', (err) => console.error(err));
+    // These are the error handlers (w/o them the process will stop on error) input.video[0].on('error', (err) => console.error(err));
     input.audio[0].on('error', (err) => console.error(err));
     output.video[0].on('error', (err) => console.error(err));